dsabljic/event-management/README.md

 ## Features

-- User signup and login with JWT-based authentication
+- User signup and login with JWT-based authentication and authorization
 - CRUD operations for events
 - Event registration and cancellation
 - PostgreSQL database integration with migrations using `golang-migrate`